 Capilano Suspension Bridge – is the longest and highest suspended footbridge in the world.
 Its entire length spans over 450 feet across a river canyon at a height of 230 feet.
 This bridge is located at 3735 Capilano Road in North Vancouver.
-Admission is $29.95, with discounts for students with ID and those over 65 years of age.
-For more information Phone Number: (604) 985-7474.
+Discounts are given for students with ID and those over 65 years of age.
+For more information call: (604) 985-7474.
 Website: www.capbridge.com

-Stanley Park is located on the downtown peninsula, only 5 miles from the downtown business district.
+Stanley Park is located on the downtown peninsula, only 5 miles from the central business district.
 There are approximately 50 miles of roads in the park.
-There is a zoo, lawn bowling, tennis, rose gardens, children’s zoo, and totem pole displays in this park.
+Also houses a zoo, lawn bowling, tennis, rose gardens, children’s zoo, and totem pole displays.
 The park is open 24 hours a day and admission is free.
 From parts of the park there are awesome views of the Vancouver skyline, i.e. the Seawall.

 The seawall is 6.5 miles long and took over 60 years to finish.
 Be sure to look for the bronze sculpture “Girl in a Wetsuit” located on a rock in the water, just off of the seawall.
-This sculpture is is somewhat similar to the “Little Mermaid” sculpture in the harbor of Copenhagen in Europe.
-If you glance out across the water towards North Vancouver you will see large yellow piles of something.
+This sculpture is somewhat similar to the “Little Mermaid” sculpture in the harbor of Copenhagen in Europe.
+Glance across the water towards North Vancouver – you will see large yellow piles of something initially unidentified.

 After some investigation and smelling I determined these huge piles were sulfur that was waiting to be exported on ships.
-For more information about Stanley Park call Phone Number: (604) 257-8400.
-Website: www.city.vancouver.bc.ca/parks/parks/stanley
+For more information about Stanley Park call: (604) 257-8400.

 Vancouver Aquarium – this aquarium exhibits more than 8,000 marine mammals.
 Special emphasis is placed on Arctic Canada and the Amazon Rain Forest.
-There is a sea otter colony, killer whales, and beluga whales.
+Houses a sea otter colony, killer whales, and beluga whales.
 I would recommend 2 hours at the minimum.
-Admission is $21 which varies depending on the time of the year.
 Phone Number: (604) 659-3474.
 Website: www.vanaqua.org

 Science World is located at 1455 Quebec Street.
 The OMNIMAX theatre regularly schedules scientific films.
 Scientists are regularly scheduled to share scientific information.
-Admission is $23.50.
-Phone Number: is (604) 268-6363.
+Phone: is (604) 268-6363.
 Website: www.scienceworld.bc.ca

 Playland Family Fun Park features rides, games, miniature golf, and a delightful roller coaster.
 They are open daily, however the times vary throughout the year.
 Call ahead for times.
 Admission is geared towards children with the actual cheaper “guardian” ticket available for adults.
-Call Phone Number: (604) 253-2311 for more information.
+Call: (604) 253-2311 for more information.
 Website: www.pne.ca/playland